DenzelBraithwaite/Vault-of-Knowledge/php.md

 ## **Forms**

 Forms are a crucial aspect of web development.
+They allow you to gather user data and analyze it for later use.
+In PHP we have the super **super global variable** `$_POST`.
+The superglobal `$_POST` is an [associative array](#associative-arrays) of variables containing data sent via an HTTP POST request.
+Using this variable, you can access data sent to your PHP script from a HTML form.
+You can also send form data via JavaScript.

 <br>